haifenghuang/aws_dynamoEx/README.md

 aws_dynamo
 ==========

-AWS DynamoDB Library for C and C++
+AWS DynamoDB Library for C and C++ with my extension and some bug fixes.

 Features
 ========